 Short-term service can be invaluable in supporting long-term mission.
-You may have skills that can support a Global Interaction team or be looking to discern a longer-term call to intercultural mission.
+You may have skills that can support a Baptist Mission Australia team or be looking to discern a longer-term call to intercultural mission.
 You may want to meet the people you have been praying for and financially supporting.
 You can serve as either a visitor or volunteer or gather a group from your church together and participate in a Global Xposure trip.

 - Are you committed to the advancement of Global Mission but see your role as one of supporting the Team of people working on the frontline?

 - Do you have skills that would be useful in enabling or freeing intercultural workers to undertake their ministry and are willing to spend from two weeks to five years living with a team among a least-reached people?

 - Are you a teacher, builder, tradesperson, administrator, accountant, farmer, bookkeeper or have another useful trade, profession or skill?

 There are alternative streams for Support Workers depending on the length of service.